Ovarian Cancer: Surgery

 These can include the following:

 Ask who you should call and what number you should use.
-Be sure you know how to get
+Know how to get help anytime,